 Visit Grand Staircase–Escalante National Monument in Utah

-Utah’s “Big 5 parks”—Zion, Arches, Capitol Reef, Canyonlands, and Bryce Canyon—are all experiencing a strong rebound in visitation numbers (if you compare preliminary 2021 numbers to 2019).
+Utah’s “Big 5 parks”—Zion, Arches, Capitol Reef, Canyonlands, and Bryce Canyon—are all as busy as ever.
 However, Utah’s most iconic features—sandstone cliffs, slot canyons, and rock arches—can be found throughout the state.
 One of the best places to explore them without the crowds is Grand Staircase–Escalante National Monument—a 1-million-acre expanse of public lands that ranges from low-lying desert to coniferous forest.
+If you plan to go deep into the park, consider packing a compass; the backcountry here has neither signs nor phone service.

 If you’re driving between Salt Lake City or Moab and Escalante, make a pit stop at Goblin Valley State Park (one of our favorite state parks in the West), which is known for its tall, mushroom-shaped rock formations called hoodoos, also known as goblins.